outsinre/outsinre.github.com/_posts/2018-03-26-policy-routing.md

 root@tux ~ # rc-update add dnsmasq default
 ```

-Presented with blocked domains, *dnsmasq* resolves them into IPs which in turn are added into *gfwlist* IP set. *dnsmasq* now has *ipset* support and resolved IPs can be added to *gfwlist* automatically as long as we configure it properly.
+Presented with blocked domains, *dnsmasq* resolves them into IPs which in turn are added into the *gfwlist* set. *dnsmasq* now has *ipset* support and resolved IPs can be added to *gfwlist* automatically as long as we configure it properly.

 ## Configuration